starblaz3/MaZsh/README.md

 # MaZsh

 ## About
-- MaZsh is a fully functional basic shell written by Manas Yendluri(2019113008), in C for linux operating systems
+- MaZsh is a fully functional basic shell written by Manas Yendluri(2019113008), in C for linux operating systems.
 - Implemented features such as redirection, piping and shell signal handling from scratch.

 ## Launch MazSH